-Figure 3: The predictive power of pre-Covid happiness on post-Covid performance
+Figure 3: Pre-Covid company happiness and post-Covid performance

 Notes: Binned scatterplots reported in which outcomes are 2020 financial performance, which are predicted by pre-Covid levels of subjective workplace wellbeing.
 See columns (1) to (3) of Table Table 5 for full reporting of these regressions.